dwtechnologies/ec2scheduler/README.md

 - basic time range scheduler (09:00-17:00)
 - weekday based scheduler (1,2,...)
 - scheduler suspension, with automatic unsuspension
-- start/stop events sent to an SNS topic
+- start/stop events notification to an SNS topic
 - easy to integrate with chat bots or APIgw
 - simple to extend